ferdy545/ferdy545/README.md

 ![](https://img.shields.io/badge/INTERESTED_IN-GAMEDEV-rgb(255,93,0)?style=for-the-badge)
 ![](https://img.shields.io/badge/POKÉMON-SCOLIPEDE-rgb(186,40,94)?style=for-the-badge)

 Hello there!
 My name is Fernando and I'm an undergradute Computer Science student at IME-USP!
-Currently using GitHub mostly for coursework, but I plan on adding personal experiments at some point :3
+Currently using GitHub mostly for coursework and academic projects, but I plan on adding personal experiments at some point :3

 ## Experience
 More or less sorted by how much I'm comfortable using them ;)